Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 Hybrid cloud server

 As the name suggests, hybrid cloud storage combines the benefits of both public and private cloud servers.
 In this approach, your sensitive data is stored in a private cloud away from others, while everything else is stored in a public cloud.
-While it allows you to benefit from the private cloud server and still keep the costs low, data management in multiple cloud servers becomes more complex.
+While it allows you to benefit from the private cloud server and still keep the costs low, hybrid cloud networking and data management across multiple cloud servers become more complex.

 What are the pros and cons of a cloud server?

-Cloud servers can be an affordable way to ensure disaster recovery, plenty of options to scale down or up based on your needs, and have easy access to your resources.
-However, relying on a cloud server also means you’ll need to rely on the constant internet connection.
+Cloud servers can be an affordable way to ensure disaster recovery, provide options for desktop virtualization, and scale resources up or down based on your needs, with easy access to your resources.
+However, relying on a cloud server also means you’ll need to depend on a constant internet connection.
 If you need to decide whether to use a cloud server or not, here are the main pros and cons of using one.

 Pros of a cloud server